 With my husband, however, chemistry brought us together and logic (what we wanted out of life) sealed the deal.
 I still want to be with him all the time, which might be the newlywed in me talking, but I don’t want any kind of break.
 I want to go on grand adventures with him, while I’m simultaneously completely content to build a little life here in the suburbs with him.
 Nothing is missing.

 Though we didn’t jet off to an exotic location (and have yet to take a honeymoon), we celebrated our anniversary with a night away from the baby and a morning of room service (one of my favorite things).
 And then we bought bamboo plants for our little piece of paradise.
 They’ll tower over our home and spread out with every year that we’re married.

 Westin hotels online.

-Wishing you the cheesy kind of love detailed here today,
+May you find the cheesy kind of love detailed here today.